carnot-tech/jinbaflow-docs/docs/first_workflow.md

 />
 </center>

-### Step 2: Data Cleaning with the Transform Module
+## Data Cleaning with the Transform Module

 Next, navigate to the Transform module from the sidebar.
 You'll need to set up an input variable for this module.